krist00fer/ef-02-unittesting/docs/instructions-easy.md

  Total time: 1.0621 Seconds
 ```

-> From here on, when I referr to "build your solution", "test your solution" or the combination "build and test your solution" I refer to any commands that will trigger a build or your tests to run.
+> From here on, when I refer to "build your solution", "test your solution" or the combination "build and test your solution" I refer to any commands that will trigger a build or your tests to run.
 Feel free to continue using the terminal window to do so or have a look at the built in features in Visual Studio Code or one of the many available Extensions.

-> A common misstake is forget to save your files before you build and/or test your solution.
-So remember to save your files!
+> A common mistake is to forget to save your files before you build and/or test your solution.
+So, remember to save your files!

 7. Remember our mantra: Red->Green->Refactor .
 We need to be in the state where one or more unit tests are failing in order to be allowed to change our code.
 Right now we have one test that is failing but it's due to the test not being written correctly, so let's fix that.
 In `RpnCalculator.Tests.cs`, edit your test to look like this: